coglescode/ecollege/README.md

 On the left side of the page there is a sidebar there you can navigate between modules, right now we just created one module, go ahead and click on `Edit modules` and create as many modules you like to see the sidebar functionality.

 \
 You can see the course content as teacher but we are not going to do that.
-On the top navbar log out and click on `Register`, this will take you to a form to register as an student.
+On the top navbar log out and click on `Register`, this will take you to a form to register as an student, make sure you choose __Student__ from the dropdown input.

 # Be an student #
 Once logged in you will be redirect to your personal page `My courses` where all courses you are enrolled to